dm9gp/flip-flop/README.md

 P.S.
 Although Flip-Flop would really be another name for a Bistable Multivibrator, it seems widespreadly used as a synonym for the Astable Multivibrator.

-"Multivibrator" because its output waveform is rich in harmonics.
+"Multivibrator" because it outputs waveforms that are rich in harmonics.

 This work is dedicated to the public domain.